xiangqian122/matsdp/README.rst.txt

 Running with Python environment
 -------------------------------

-- modules to import before using the vasp package
+- modules that may be imported before using the vasp package

  * from matsdp.vasp import vasp_read
  * from matsdp.vasp import vasp_build